RijulT/examples/csvfileloader/readme.md

 ----------
 Binary distribution can be found in https://github.com/Falkonry/examples/tree/master/csvfileloader/binaries.

-To invoke, change to the directly conataing the binary distribution files and type: dotnet FalkonryCSVLoader.dll --help
+To invoke, change to the directly containing the binary distribution files and type: dotnet FalkonryCSVLoader.dll --help

-This will explain what parameters are expected similarly as shown here:
+This will product an output similar to that shown here, explaining the various parameters that are supported:

 FalkonryCSVLoader 0.5.0
 Falkonry, Inc